ASRumon/SVGpro/README.md

 ### 🔽 Download & Run

 1. [Download the latest release](https://github.com/your-username/svg-pro/releases).
-2. Extract the `.zip` file (if applicable).
-3. Double-click `SVGPro.exe` to launch the app — no installation required!
+2. Double-click `SVGPro.exe` to launch the app — no installation required!

 > ✅ No Python setup needed.
 Just download and run!